 “[ ] It should be noted that since the time span required to make a field resistivity measurement is longer than when using a laboratory-scale probe, the time elapsed shown on the x-axis should be increased to at least 30 minutes.

 TEMPOS Compliance: Meets.
 METER does not recommend using field-scale probes.
 It is important to note that IEEE’s recommends that measurement duration depend on the probe parameters, rather than on the physical location of the measurement.
-The accuracy of TEMPOS measurements relies on probes that approximate a line heat source; thus, TEMPOS employs the shorter reading time associated with laboratory-scale probes.
+The accuracy of TEMPOS measurements in ASTM/IEEE mode relies on probes that approximate a line heat source; thus, TEMPOS employs the shorter reading time associated with laboratory-scale probes.

 Field measurement requirements are largely irrelevant for TEMPOS.
 Because IEEE P442/D3-defined field probes differ significantly from a line heat source, METER recommends using laboratory probes for taking readings in the field, as allowed by IEEE 442/D3 section 4.1.2.
 Laboratory test procedures follow laboratory equipment in accordance with IEEE 442/D3 section 6.1.